elena/paeps/paep-3-mission/README.md

-formal position (such as responding to a government request for public comment, or submitting a friend of the court brief in a potentially precedent setting or disrupting court case), any related will be free to focus on the specifics of the situation, rather than having to first debate whether or not holding and expression an official position is within the scope of the organisation.
+formal position (such as responding to a government request for public comment, or submitting a friend of the court brief in a potentially precedent setting or disrupting court case), any related will be free to focus on the specifics of the situation, rather than having to first debate whether or not holding and expressing an official position is within the scope of the organisation.

 Note: choosing to include this clause places constraints on the *kind* of legal